-- Initiated by the IFoA H&C Research Committee after feedback from members - The Terms of Reference are quite high level - The impact of e-cigarettes on the insurance industry (with a focus on Life / CI / impaired annuity products).
-Will consider data (pricing), underwriting, claims issues - The submission to the H&C conference is perhaps more informative - E-cigarette usage has dramatically increased in recent years (2.8 million UK ASH estimate, 2016).
+- The impact of e-cigarettes on the insurance industry (with a focus on Life / CI / impaired annuity products).
+Will consider data (pricing), underwriting, claims issues - An informative submission to the Life conference - E-cigarette usage has dramatically increased in recent years (2.9 million UK ASH estimate, 2017).
 The overall impact on health is uncertain: the relative impact of these products compared to cigarettes seems to be at least 95% less in terms of disease; unknown impact around behavioural changes made by smokers; and public perception is confused!
 There is an ongoing debate on the health impact for individuals which could potentially lead to a major contribution towards preventing premature death, disease and social inequalities in health that smoking currently causes in the UK. - An IFoA working party has been set up consisting of a multi-disciplined team of insurance professionals including actuaries; underwriters; and medical practitioners, to consider the impact on the insurance industry.